marciof/Eon/specification/specification.md

 Indentation based syntax follows a simple set of rules:

 1. If a line starts with an open parenthesis, then it disables significant indentation inside the entire expression.
-2. Otherwise, each line is a function call.
+2. Otherwise, each line is a [function](#function) call.
   - Same-line arguments are passed as-is.
-  - Indented lines are passed as function calls as described above, recursively, unless they're keyword arguments which are passed as-is.
+  - Indented lines are passed as function calls as described above, recursively.
-3. All data types are callable as zero-parameter functions that evaluate to the value itself, except for functions that are evaluated as a regular function call.
+3. All [data types](#prototypes) are callable as zero-parameter functions that evaluate to the value itself, except for functions that are evaluated as a regular function call.

 Refer to the [grammar](#grammar) for the precise definition.